discordeno/guide/src/bigbots/events.md

 This method can be applied to any transformer, helper function, gateway event handler, util function or any part of the library.
 Anything and everything is possible to override.
 You do NOT need to fork and modify the library ever and give yourself a headache trying to maintain your fork with updates.

+## Handling Incoming Gateway Events

+Remember, this is a separate process we need to make sure we are listening to incoming events from our gateway instances.
+Since we used http in our Gateway step, we can create an http listener here as well.